kirtanmodi/auth-demo-a/security.md

 - **API Gateway to Lambda**: TLS 1.2+ encrypted connections
 - **Lambda to Database**: Traffic never leaves AWS network and is encrypted
 - **Client to API**: HTTPS with TLS 1.2+ enforced by CloudFront and API Gateway
-- **Admin Access**: SSH tunneling through bastion host with key-based authentication
+- **Admin Access**: Session Manager tunneling through session manager host with key-based authentication

 ## Database Security